v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 ### Update profiles that use derived credentials

-After you delete an issuer and then add a new one, even if it’s the same issuer, edit each profile that uses derived credentials.
+After you delete an issuer and then add a new one, edit each profile that uses derived credentials.
+This rule applies even if you restore the previous issuer.
 Any edit of the profile will trigger an update, including a simple edit to the profile *Description*.

 ### Update derived credentials on devices